 “Anyone can call us to avail ambulance service at any time especially in times of lockdown,” Bhat said.
 “Almost 60 oxygen concentrators are with patients.
 For the patients who are unattended or need assistance in hospitals amid raging coronavirus, the organisation has deployed numbers of its volunteers in the hospitals and in the field.”

 “Our volunteers work 24×7,” he said.
-To ensure the dignity of the dead, lately, they have introduced dead body carrier vehicle from hospitals to the home.
+To ensure the dignity of the dead, lately, they have introduced dead body carrier vehicles from hospitals to the home.
 Besides, 150 oxygen cylinders, 64 oxygen cylinders and BiPAP and CPAP of the NGO are currently with patients.

 “This time our challenges vary as previously we used to cater to bullet injuries but now it is people gasping for breath,” Lone said.

 But according to most of the NGO heads, the problem they are facing is that people want to hoard the oxygen concentrators, cylinders, as they are apprehensive.
 They are, therefore, facing problems with retrieving the machines from people.
 So before giving away a concentrator, they ask for the prescription to ensure the flow of oxygen, and allocation of machines to deserving and desperate.
 This has to be recommended by a doctor in black and white.

 “If the oxygen need is above 15 hours, only then can we hand over the oxygen machines.
 Those who have a need of a few hours can be managed with cylinders,” said the volunteers of the NGOs.